pelme/htpy/docs/index.md

 # htpy - HTML in Python

-htpy is a small library that helps you write HTML directly in Python, without a template language:
+htpy is a library that makes writing HTML in Python fun and efficient, without the need for a template language:

 ```pycon
 >>> from htpy import html, head, title, body, h1